D3Rnatch/MyWallet/README.md

 if2-->a4 : faux
 state "Alerte : connexion / création" as a2
-state "Alerte : création en local" as a4
+state "Alerte : création en local" as a4 state "Affichage de tout les statuts / boutons" as a3

 ```